-The SENCO ensures all staff are informed of local and national developments in relation to SEN and Inclusion.
+The SENDCO ensures all staff are informed of local and national developments in relation to SEND and Inclusion.
 The Senior Leadership Team reviews the training needs of staff through Performance Management and pupil progress to plan appropriate CPD in relation to SEND.
 Where appropriate, outside agencies are used to deliver the training.
-Newly qualified teachers are offered support and in school training by the SENCO.
+Newly qualified teachers are offered support and in school training by the SENDCO.
+When children require specialist support, training is identified and completed by both teachers and support staff, e.g. Makaton, autism.